Aiiku Hospital Philosophy

-December 23,1933 marked the birth or the Crown Prince (the present Emperor),long awaited by the Japanese people.
+December 23,1933 marked the birth or the Crown Prince (His Majesty the Emperor Emeritus),long awaited by the Japanese people.

 During a birthday celebration held at the Imperial Place on February 23 the following year(1934), the preceding Emperor conveyed to Viscount Minoru Saito, the prime minister, the following Imperial message.